telerik/winforms-docs/track-and-status-controls/waitingbar/customizing-radwaitingbar.md

 {{endregion}}

 ![track-and-status-controls-waitingbar-customizing-radwaitingbar 003](images/track-and-status-controls-waitingbar-customizing-radwaitingbar003.png)

 ## How to customize the shape of RadWatingBar

-Different shapes can be applied to both the WaitingBarElement and
-        the waiting indicator.
+Different shapes can be applied to both the WaitingBarElement and the waiting indicator.
 In the following example the WaitingBarElement and the waiting indicator have elliptical shape:

-#_[C#]_

 {{source=..\SamplesCS\TrackAndStatus\WaitingBar\CustomizingRadWaitingBar.cs region=shape}}
 {{source=..\SamplesVB\TrackAndStatus\WaitingBar\CustomizingRadWaitingBar.vb region=shape}}